kubevirt/kubevirtci/cluster-up/cluster/K8S_DEV_GUIDE.md

 kubectl --kubeconfig=/etc/kubernetes/admin.conf create -f "$custom_manifest"
 ```
 * Run ./cluster-provision/k8s/1.21.0/provision.sh, it will create a new provision and test it.

+# Manual steps for publishing a new provider

+The steps to create, test and integrate a new KubeVirtCI provider are [mostly automated](./K8S_AUTOMATION.md), but just in case you need to do it manually:

-* Run ./cluster-provision/k8s/1.21.0/publish.sh, it will publish the new created image to docker.io
+* Run `./cluster-provision/k8s/1.21.0/publish.sh`, it will publish the new created image to quay.io
-* Update k8s-1.21.0 image line at cluster-up/cluster/images.sh, to point on the newly published image.
 * Create a PR with the following files:
     * The new manifest.
-    * Updated cluster-provision/k8s/scripts/provision.sh
+    * Updated `cluster-provision/k8s/scripts/provision.sh`
-    * Updated cluster-up/cluster/images.sh.
+    * Updated `cluster-up/cluster/images.sh`.